 The show features UW-Madison graduate students Kenneth Hoversten, Justin Kroll, Amanda Lauricella, Lindsey Meekhof, Kyle Sackett, Molly Schumacher, DaSean Stokes, Sachie Ueshima, and Julia Urbank as well as undergrads Maria Steigerwald and Princess Vaulx.
 The two pianists for the production are UW-Madison opera coach Thomas Kasdorf and graduate student William Preston.
 Rounding out the cast are three guest artists: doctoral students Quanda Johnson and James Harrington, and Professor Paul Rowe.
 The video design is by Dave Alcorn with costumes by Hyewon Park.
 Others on the production staff include Rachel Love, research assistant; Grace Greene, production stage manager; Cecilia League, assistant stage manager; Molly Schumacher, operations manager; and Greg Silver, technical director.

-The video will be accessible for 23 hours starting at 8:00 pm on October 23, 2020.
+The video premieres on April 10 at 7:30 pm with a repeat showing on April 11 at 2 pm.
+It will remain accessible for 23 hours after each stream.
 Although there will be no admission price for access, donations will be gratefully accepted.
-A link for donations will be posted with the video.

-University Opera, a cultural service of the Mead Witter School of Music, provides comprehensive operatic training and performance opportunities for students and operatic programming to the community.
-For more information, email email@example.com.
+University Opera is a cultural service of the Mead Witter School of Music whose mission is to provide comprehensive operatic training and performance opportunities for our students and operatic programming to the community.
+For more information, please contact email@example.com.